chromium/chromium/content/test/data/accessibility/readme.md

 * `foo-expected-uia-win.txt` -- expected Win UIA output
 * `foo-expected-uia-win7.txt` -- expected Win7 UIA output (Version Specific
   Expected File)

+By default, `DumpAccessibilityNode` tests have an expectations-file qualifier of `node` inserted immediately before `expected`.
+Thus for `foo.html`, there could be:

+* `foo-expected-mac.txt` -- expected Mac NSAccessibility output for the
+  entire accessibility tree
+* `foo-node-expected-mac.txt` -- expected Mac NSAccessibility output for
+  just the node in `foo.html` whose `class` is `test`

 ## Format for expected files: